songleiW/SecGNN/README.md

 # SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service

-This code accompaines the following paper: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service.
+This code accompaines the following paper: SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service.

 ## Citation